nikfrank/hooks-sheshbesh/README.md

 our users will want to make moves and play the game, and have a comfortable time doing so

-to make things easy, let's make some transparent rectangles above each of the spaces on the board for them to click
+to make things easy, let's make some invisible rectangles above each of the spaces on the board for them to click

 we'll collect single and double click events (we'll use the double clicks to move a piece home when that's allowed)

+these rectangles will help us avoid problems where the click event could hit the triangle, circle or background

 <sub>./src/Board.js</sub>
 ```js